Can You Weld Galvanized Steel with a MIG Welder? Consumables and Settings

 However, the best flux-cored wire to weld galvanized steel is the E71T-14.
 This wire is designed to weld over coated metals.
-But it is hard to find and capable only for single-pass welds of 3/16″ (4.8 mm) thick metals.
+But it is hard to find and only suitable for single-pass welding of 3/16″ (4.8 mm) thick metals.

 Remember that self-shielded wires need DC- polarity to work properly.
-If you use DC+ polarity, you will have excessive fumes, spatter, and a smoked joint.
+If you use DC+, you will have excessive fumes, spatter, and a smoked joint.

-Furthermore, flux-cored wires need serrated rollers because they are soft and can deform easier than solid wires.
+Furthermore, flux-cored wires need serrated rollers because they are soft and can deform easily.
 This can lead to birdnesting.

 The previous wires are self-shielded (FCAW-S) because they generate shielding gases.
-However, there are also gas-shielded flux-cored (FCAW-G) wires that need MIG gases to weld.
+However, there are also gas-shielded flux-cored (FCAW-G) wires that need a shielding gas to weld.
 Most of these wires are not very effective for galvanized steel, are expensive, and cannot weld outdoors.

 Weldpundit has a guide on how to weld galvanized steel with flux-cored wires.

-Because it’s not always possible to remove the coating or use flux-cored wire, let’s see how to MIG weld over very thin galvanization or steel with zinc residue.
+Because it’s not always possible to remove the coating or use flux-cored wire, let’s see how to MIG weld steel with thin galvanization or with zinc residue.

 What MIG wire do you use for galvanized steel?

 It would be best to select the low-silicon ER70S-3 or the ER70S-2 wires to MIG weld galvanized steel that will endure high mechanical stress.
-Also, the ER70S-G wires are often made for galvanized steels offering minimal porosity and spatter.
-However, you don’t need to search for special wires for simple projects.
+Also, the ER70S-G wires are often made for galvanized steels, offering minimal porosity and spatter.
+However, for simple projects, you don’t need to search for special wires.

 The ER70S-3 and the ER70S-2 wires have half the silicon content than the popular ER70S-6 wire.
 Silicon increases the zinc cracking risk, something vital for projects with demanding service conditions.